UnderscoreResearch/UnderscoreBackup/docs/configuration.md

 # File locations.

-On Windows the local data files are all located in the user directory `AppData\Local\UnderscoreBackup`.
+On Windows the local data files are all located in the user directory `AppData\Local\UnderscoreBackup` if running as a user application and `c:\Windows\System32\config\systemprofile\AppData\Local\UnderscoreBackup` if running as a service.

 On Unix or OSX if you run as a non-root user the default location of all files will be `~/.underscoreBackup`.